solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 4. Our factories are spread out across the world and factory managers are used to near-real-time responses from the web applications hosted on on-premises servers.
 Instead of a pure cloud solution, we would like a hybrid cloud solution which allows our central office, located in Seattle, Washington, to oversee operations while still enabling factory managers to get the information they need at the speed to which they are accustomed.

-5. In addition to storing data in the cloud, we would like to integrate machine learning into our application processing, including detecting anomalies in sensor data and using sensor data to predict when device maintenance will be necessary.
+5. In addition to storing data in the cloud, we would like to integrate machine learning into our application processing, including detecting anomalies in sensor data and predicting when machine maintenance will be necessary based on sensor data.

 6. We would like to reduce our reliance on a classic web application server for data processing and move toward a microservice approach.

+7. Our developers and administrators are very familiar with PostgreSQL and want to use this as the primary relational database on-premises and in Azure.
+We are concerned about performance in Azure, however--because we will collect data from all of our factories, we would like to have a solution which allows us to scale out our PostgreSQL services easily.

 ### Customer objections